eda-ricercatore/sardegna-scala/README.md

 	- "Scala for Data Science: Leverage the power of Scala to build scalable, robust, data science applications"
 + Nicolas2014
 	- "Scala for Machine Learning: Leverage Scala and Machine Learning to construct and study systems that can learn from data"
-+ Chiusano2015
++ Khot2015
-	- "Functional Programming in Scala"
+	- "Scala Functional Programming Patterns: Grok and perform effective functional programming in Scala"